viliusle/Hermite-resize/README.md

 <b>worker-handler.js</b> - function that split image, send each peace to resize and combine results<br />
 <b>worker-hermite.js</b> - worker, must be in same domain

-* - beta, slower than single core, becouse sharing resources, combining takes additional time, to be usefull must be slow process.
-Or not optimized? :)
+* slower than single core, becouse sharing resources, combining takes additional time.
+And there is no way to get CPU count WITH js.